Skip to content

 1. Check the API Key format:

-• Subscription API keys should start with sk-ss-v1-
+• Subscription API Keys should start with sk-ss-v1-

-• Pay-as-you-go API keys should start with sk-ai-v1-
+• Pay-as-you-go API Keys should start with sk-ai-v1-

-2. Validate the API Key:
+2. Verify the API Key is valid:

-3. Confirm environment variables are loaded:
+3. Confirm the environment variables are loaded:

 bash